jesse-ai/jesse/README.md

 In fact, it is so simple that in case you already know Python, you can get started today, in matter of minutes, instead of weeks and months.

 ## Getting Started
-Head over to the installation section of the [documentation](https://docs.jesse-ai.com/docs/installation.html).
+Head over to the "getting started" section of the [documentation](https://docs.jesse-ai.com/docs/getting-started).
+The documentation is short yet very informative.

 ## Example Backtest Results
 Here's an example output for a backtest simulation: